FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 C:\\Models\\FLO2D_2002\\Maricopa2002\\Raindata2\\rain14h.dat

 In this case, the beginning date of the storm is 6/12/2002 and the storm beginning time is 13:00 hours.
 The storm ending date and time is 6/12/2002 and 14:00 hours.
 The time interval between rainfall data files is 60 minutes and there are two rain grid files in the list.
 The rainfall file format is the standard ArcInfo ASCII grid with the values corresponding to rainfall depths.
 Each file corresponds to a rainfall depth at a specific time for the rainfall grid system.
 The rainfall grid file (e.g. NEXRAD data) is prepared outside the *FLO-2D* software system.
 This file may be based on the rainfall gage distribution.
 This rainfall distribution over the rainfall grid has to be transformed into spatially varied rainfall assigned to grid elements in the *FLO-2D* grid system.
 This is accomplished using the variable rainfall interpolation algorithm in the *GDS* program.
 Once the ArcInfo ASCII file is read, the following dialog box permits adjustment of rainfall grid interpolation parameters.

 .. image:: img/GDS179.jpg
-.. _`option`:

-option:
+    * - option

-Description
+      - Description

-.. _`minimumnumberofraingridpointstoconsiderinthevicinityofeachgridelement.`:

-minimumnumberofraingridpointstoconsiderinthevicinityofeachgridelement.:
+    * - Minimum number of rain grid points to consider in the vicinity of each grid element.

-To calculate the interpolated rainfall depth for each *FLO-2D* grid element, the algorithm uses at least this minimum number of points closest to the grid element.
+      - To calculate the interpolated rainfall depth for each FLO-2D grid element, the algorithm uses at least this minimum number of points closest to the grid element.

-.. _`radiusofinterpolation(proportionaltogridelementsize).`:

-radiusofinterpolation(proportionaltogridelementsize).:
+    * - Radius of interpolation (proportional to grid element size).

-This radius defines a circle around each grid element based on a multiple of the grid elements size.
+      - This radius defines a circle around each grid element based on a multiple of the grid elements size.
 Only rainfall grid points inside this radius are considered in the interpolation process.
 If the number of rainfall grid points is insufficient, then the circle is automatically enlarged until at least the minimum number of points is found.

-..

 After the interpolation is complete, choose the RAINCELL.DAT file location to save results.
 The RAINCELL.DAT file is then used by the *FLO-2D* model to simulate the rainstorm.
 The IREALRAIN variable switch in the *FLO-2D* RAIN.DAT file has to be set to 1 ‘on’ to simulate a real-time storm using the RAINCELL.DAT file.

 .. image:: img/GDS180.jpg

 The format of the RAINCELL.DAT is as follows:

     Line 1: Beginning date and time, ending date and time, time interval (in minutes) and number of time intervals.

     Line 2: Grid element number and the total rainfall depth at that time.
     This line is repeated for each *FLO-2D* grid element.

 Successive rainfall data for the entire grid system follows for the number of time-interval groups.
 For the example above, there would be two sets of rainfall data for the entire grid system.

 .. raw:: html